 Copper-based sprays and bacteriacides are the main control method, applied in early spring.
 Insecticides are also effective in controlling the disease (since it is mainly spread by insects) but unfortunately this can include the bees needed to pollinate the blossom.

 Fireblight is more likely to affect young fast-growing trees than older more mature ones, so avoid hard-pruning of young trees during the dormant season (particularly in the 2nd and 3rd years) and do not use fertilizers which might encourage excessive rapid growth.
 If you have applied too much fertilizer, hoe in sawdust (which will cause soil bacteria to use up the nitrogen in the fertilizer) and allow grass and weeds to grow in competition with the tree.

 In short, whilst the disease can be controlled (particularly in the garden or backyard orchard), this is a case where prevention is better than cure, and it is best to plant fireblight-resistant varieties in areas where fireblight is known to occur.

 More resources about Fireblight

-These articles are from US university extension services in areas where fireblight is common, and provide useful insights into indentifying and managing the disease.
+US university extension services in areas where fireblight is common are a good source of insights into indentifying and managing the disease.